Kristen Maloney: Gymnastics career

 Maloney trained at Parkettes National Gymnastics Training Center in Allentown, Pennsylvania and was a consistent member of the U.S. national gymnastics team from 1993 to 2000.
 She competed in a variety of minor international events as a junior elite and, as a senior, qualified for the 1996 Olympic Trials.

 Maloney finished fourteenth at the Trials in the shadow of the "Magnificent Seven," but she became one of the most prominent American gymnasts from 1997 to 2000.
 The national champion in the all-around in 1998 and 1999, she was a key member of the American team at several major international meets.
 She participated in the 1997 and 1999 World Championships, earned a gold medal on the balance beam at the 1998 Goodwill Games in New York, and won the all-around at the 1998 Pacific Alliance Championships.
 Maloney ended her elite career at the 2000 Olympics in Sydney, where the American team won the bronze medal after a 2010 investigation by the International Gymnastics Federation disqualified the original bronze medalist, China, for falsifying a gymnast's age.
 She also finished nineteenth in the individual all-around.

 After the Olympics, Maloney attended UCLA on a full athletic scholarship and competed in NCAA gymnastics with the Bruins.
 She earned All-American honors and scored perfect tens at several meets.
-In her final college competition, the NCAA Championships, Maloney placed second in the all-around behind teammate Tasha Schwikert, won gold on vault and floor, and successfully completed a double-twisting Yurchenko vault and a full-twisting double layout on floor exercise.
+In her final college competition, the NCAA Championships, Maloney placed second in the all-around behind teammate Tasha Schwikert, won gold on vault and beam, and successfully completed a double-twisting Yurchenko vault and a full-twisting double layout on floor exercise.

 Maloney was plagued by persistent injuries throughout her elite and collegiate careers.
 A nagging stress fracture led to the placement of a titanium rod in her leg.
 After one wave of serious injury and illness, Maloney missed two full years of competition with the Bruins; her subsequent return to full form earned her UCLA's C.H.A.M.P.S.
 Inspirational Award.
 As a fifth year senior, she won the Honda Sports Award as the nation's top female gymnast.

 Maloney graduated from UCLA in 2005 and worked as a gymnastics coach in California.
 One of her gymnasts was Shavahn Church, a member of the British national team.
 For a time, she lived in Europe and worked with Cirque du Soleil.
 She also taught preschool in Queens, New York City.

 Maloney began working as an assistant gymnastics coach for the University of New Hampshire in Durham, New Hampshire in the 2010-11 season.
 She has been an assistant gymnastics coach at Iowa State University in Ames, Iowa since July 2011.